-“The classic presentation of an aneurysm is the worst headache of your life,” says Jonathan J. Russin, MD, an assistant professor of clinical neurological surgery at the Keck School of Medicine of USC and neurosurgeon with USC Neurosciences at Keck Medicine of USC.
+“The classic presentation of an aneurysm is the worst headache of your life,” says Jonathan J. Russin, MD, a neurosurgeon at Keck Medicine of USC and assistant professor of clinical neurological surgery at the Keck School of Medicine of USC.
 “They call it a ‘thunder clap’ headache.”

 You should also see a doctor when you have a headache and one or more of the following symptoms:

 - Stiff neck

 - Fever of 102 degrees Fahrenheit or higher